Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Introduction

 We have developed a general-purpose, open-source Python-based software application for SMS data analysis, called \textit{Full SMS}~\cite{botha2024advanced}, which performs, i.a., analysis of intensity time traces using a statistically robust change-point analysis~\cite{watkins2005detection}.
-The software also allows statistical grouping of the resolved intensity levels through a combination of agglomerative hierarchical clustering and expectation maximization clustering \cite{watkins2005detection}, which significantly improves the fitting of intensity levels and lifetimes.
-The grouping, which also features a type of clustering, is technically capable of identifying physical states, although it may not be statistically plausible to use only grouping as an objective means to identify these states in a lifetime--intensity distribution.
-A more rigorous and versatile analysis method is required.
+The software also allows statistical grouping of the resolved intensity levels through a combination of agglomerative hierarchical clustering and expectation maximization clustering \cite{watkins2005detection}, which significantly improves the fitting of intensity levels and lifetimes. {While this grouping can identify physical states, it may not be statistically sufficient as an objective means to define states in a lifetime--intensity distribution, highlighting the need for a more versatile analysis method.}

-In this work, we present an extension of the former by introducing a robust, multistate objective clustering protocol on experimental post-processed data from the \textit{Full SMS }software \cite{botha2024advanced}.
-Similar to \textit{Full SMS}, the repository is publicly hosted on GitHub and can be accessed at \url{https://github.com/BioPhysicsUP/Clustering-Protocol}.
-To demonstrate the power of this clustering algorithm, we tested it on simulated data for benchmarking, followed by the following case studies: randomly oriented fluorescent dye molecules (Alexa Fluor 647) exhibiting rapid photoblinking, QD 605 data, which potentially also display multistate behavior \cite{munoz2022memory}, and two light-harvesting complexes as examples of multichromophoric systems.